Mineral King: A Disney Dream in the Sequoias

 On the Slopes

 Since the 1930s, Walt enjoyed a good day on the slopes, though he admittedly was never a great skier.
-Walt and his family learned to ski in Yosemite National Park, under the tutelage of Austrian ski champion Hannes Schroll.
+Walt and his family learned to ski in Yosemite National Park, under the tutelage of Austrian ski champion Hannes Schroll (who went on to niche notoriety as the voice of Goofy’s distinctive holler).
 Walt and Schroll became good friends, and when Schroll was looking to build a ski resort of his own some years later, Walt funded some of the up-front money.
 Schroll opened his Sugar Bowl Resort in December 1939 and renamed one of the mountain peaks Mount Disney, in honor of Walt.

 Another Disney Mountain